dlidstrom/freedb/README.markdown

 FreeDB is an online database with CD information.
 You can download large text archives and this is the sole reason I chose FreeDB.
-For testing I have use an update archive (which is of reasonable size).
+For testing I have used an update archive (which is of reasonable size).
 You can find them [here](http://ftp.freedb.org/pub/freedb).
 The one I used was [freedb-update-20080201-20080301.tar.bz2](http://ftp.freedb.org/pub/freedb/freedb-update-20080201-20080301.tar.bz2).